 - Gemiini - Online program to increase Speech, Language, Reading, Life Skills, and Social Skills for people with Autism, Down syndrome, Speech Delay, Stroke, and others.

-- Region 10 Dyslexia Support The Specific Learning Difficulties Association of South Australia Free resources for families, including fun activities that emphasize phonemic awareness, reading and writing with phonics, spelling, and math.
+- Region 10 Dyslexia Support The Specific Learning Difficulties Association of South Australia provides free resources for families, including fun activities that emphasize phonemic awareness, reading and writing with phonics, spelling, and math.

 - Autism Speaks

 - Cigna’s Autism Awareness Behavioral Awareness Series: All About Autism

 - BeeLine Reader Online extension to make reading online easier for readers with dyslexia.

 - Dallas County Tenant Hotline Email firstname.lastname@example.org or call 214-653-6563 or 833-743-0072 to leave a message with address, name and number.

 - DHA Housing Solutions for North Texas Provides quality, affordable housing to low-income families and individuals through the effective and efficient administration of housing assistance programs across North Texas.